-Iterations of a Dream and Prelude: An Offset is a research project and installation by Peeraya Suphasidh.
-For much of February, the architect-artist will stage a type of phenomenological research of H Project Space where the architecture can be studied as akin to a human body.
+Iterations of a Dream and Prelude: An Offset is a research project and installation.
+For much of February, architect-artist Peeraya Suphasidh will stage a type of phenomenological research of H Project Space where the architecture can be studied as akin to a human body.
 This project is the result of Suphasidh examining hidden and overlooked structural elements, extracting significance through exploring analogies with skin and the mind.
 The title of this period of work is Prelude: An Offset and visitors are invited to engage with her interventions.
 The installation Iterations of a Dream follows.

 Suphasidh states, “I am proposing a view of architecture as a copy of our very being, a frail and fragile duplicate which can only be recognized when strength and care are paid.
 With these qualities of attention can it stand up straight, come back into shape, and find recognizable form.”
 Prelude: An Offset and Iterations of a Dream are interrelated by investigation into physical absences and gaps between the movement of our bodies and architectural structures.
 To explore such relations and differences is to summon both material and immaterial aspects of our being.
 While resident in H Project Space Suphasidh aims to heighten the audience’s awareness of the space and begin to create duplicates of body parts, corresponding blunt materials with the fluid nature of human senses.
 These duplicates will also highlight the scale of the space in regard to her own body.

 Iterations of a Dream essentially explores how the innate fragility of the human body can be shaped in order to make visible dependency on the spaces that surround it and vice versa.
 Nevertheless, the title Iterations of a Dream evokes how the experience of our bodies is always multivalent and can claim the imagination and its unpredictable desires as well as the demands of practical function.